Back/How I AI

 Step 6: Iterate and Improve with Prompt Engineering or Fine-Tuning

-Once you have reliable evals deployed, you can continuously monitor performance and identify where errors persist.
-The improvements could involve simple prompt engineering (e.g., adding today's date to a system prompt so the AI understands "tomorrow"), or in more advanced cases, fine-tuning your models with specific "difficult examples" identified during error analysis.
-Retrieval issues (in RAG systems) are often an Achilles' heel and a common area for improvement.
+With reliable evals in place, you can keep an eye on performance and see where errors are still happening.
+The fixes might be simple prompt engineering (like adding today's date to a system prompt so the AI knows what "tomorrow" is), or something more involved like fine-tuning your models on the "difficult examples" you found during your error analysis.
+Issues with retrieval in RAG systems are a common weak spot and a good place to focus.

 • Techniques: Experiment with prompt structures, add more examples to prompts, or even fine-tune models with data derived from your identified errors.
 As I learned with ChatPRD, even two incorrect words in a monster system prompt can significantly degrade tool calling quality.